MrMicrowaveOven/AlgorithmsCurriculum/lectures/interviewing.md

   * If the problem has ambiguous scope, pick the easiest version and tell the interviewer you'll generalize your solution to show you're aware of the trickier scope.
 * Offer your opinion on tradeoffs.
-It's more impressive than asking the interviewer for instructions.
+   * Noticing that there are several possibilities is good.
+Asking the interviewer which they favor is ok.
+   * Offering your own take on it is even better.